 Ultimately, you are responsible for ensuring that your handling of PHI is fully compliant with HIPAA’s Privacy Rule.
 Although Dropbox can be a very useful tool, it is your job to make sure that you are using it properly and have a BAA in effect with Dropbox.

 If you prefer to transmit, receive, and store PHI securely, – but without all the headaches, – consider using the tried-and-true technology that so many healthcare providers, insurers, and others in the medical field have relied upon for years.
 Secure cloud fax is highly reliable and easy to use, with proven security.

-With WestFax’s HIPAA Compliant Healthcare Fax, users can send and receive faxes from their desktop computer, from a multifunction printer (MFP), or even from a mobile phone.
+With WestFax’s HIPAA-Compliant Healthcare Fax, users can send and receive faxes from their desktop computer, from a multifunction printer (MFP), or even from a mobile phone.
 WestFax offers a host of other features that make it easier to use and more efficient than traditional fax machines, such as automatically adding a cover page with a HIPAA disclaimer to every outgoing fax.
-WestFax also maintains a record of every document sent or received, providing a clear audit trail that is protected safe from unauthorized access.
+WestFax also maintains a record of every document sent or received, providing a clear audit trail that is protected and safe from unauthorized access.

 If you’re interested in learning more about what it takes to switch to HIPAA Compliant Secure Cloud Fax, call WestFax today at 800-473-6208, or contact us via our website.

 In the United States, where healthcare providers are subject to HIPAA Privacy Rule, the use of ChatGPT with protected health information could lead to stiff penalties.